ricklove/MemPuzzle/www/Notes/WorkHours.md

 # TODO

-- REFACTOR:
-	- Move CreateImageSource and CreatePiece to own files
-	- Remove fabricjs from everything but the last canvas (and possibly image creation canvas)
-		- Remove toDataUrl and use DrawImage directly with multiple canvases
-	- Provide only one moving piece
-		- Create puzzle static canvas for everything but moving pieces
-		- Create fabricjs canvas with only static canvas image and one moving piece
-		- Find bounding box and clip snapshot
-		- Turn off pixel perfect dragging
-		- Allow click to place (if in correct location)

 - Handle screen size change

 - Provide sense of progress and accomplishment

-- BUG: Still font is not being loaded on first puzzle sometimes
+- BUG: Font is not being loaded on first puzzle sometimes

 # TODO Maybe

-- Find the visible pixels in the text and resize image for that

-- Spread Out Pieces
+- Allow click to place (if in correct location)
+- Create puzzle static canvas for everything but moving pieces